Saving Doomed Planets: Mass Loss and Angular Momentum Return Boost Hot Jupiter Survival Rates: Numerical Model

 \item The majority of hot Jupiters in the models are planets that experience some degree of tidal stripping.
 Therefore, we predict that the majority of hot Jupiters in nature are stripped systems.
 Stripped giant planets may generally appear younger than their host stars, due to tidal mass loss altering the planetary radius relative to an undisturbed evolution. \end{itemize}

-Many lines of observational evidence suggest that EKL plays a significant role in driving giant planet dynamics, including orbital misalignments in the hot and warm Jupiter populations \citep[e.g.,][]{Triaud+10,Albrecht+12,Rice+22}, high stellar companionship around hot Jupiters \citep[e.g.,][]{Knutson+14,Ngo+15,Ngo+16}, and the high eccentricities of potential source cold Jupiters \citep[e.g.,][]{Winn+15,Weldon+25}.
+Many lines of observational evidence suggest that high-eccentricity migration plays a significant role in hot Jupiter formation, including orbital misalignments in the hot and warm Jupiter populations \citep[e.g.,][]{Triaud+10,Albrecht+12,Rice+22}, high stellar companionship around hot Jupiters \citep[e.g.,][]{Knutson+14,Ngo+15,Ngo+16}, and the high eccentricities of potential source cold Jupiters \citep[e.g.,][]{Winn+15,Weldon+25}.
 Despite this evidence, a long-standing issue has been that the theoretical production rate of hot Jupiters is far too low \citep[e.g.,][]{Naoz+12,Petrovich15b,Anderson+16}.
 We show that accounting for mass loss and angular momentum return may save many planets from tidal disruption.
-The significantly higher survival rate that we find provides theoretical support for stellar EKL being a dominant driver of hot Jupiter production. \\ \\ The authors thank Hang Yu, Tim Hallatt, and Sarah Millholland for helpful discussions.
+The significantly higher survival rate that we find provides theoretical support for high-eccentricity migration being a dominant driver of hot Jupiter production. \\ \\ The authors thank the anonymous referee for helpful comments.
+The authors also thank Hang Yu, Tim Hallatt, Sarah Millholland, and Gongjie Li for useful discussions.
 The authors acknowledge the support of NASA XRP grant 80NSSC23K0262.
 S. N. thanks Howard and Astrid Preston for their generous support.
 The authors also acknowledge the use of the UCLA cluster \textit{Hoffman2} for computational resources.
 This research has made use of NASA’s Astrophysics Data System Bibliographic Services.
 This research has also made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
 This research has also made use of data obtained from or tools provided by the portal exoplanet.eu of The Extrasolar Planets Encyclopaedia.

 \software{ NumPy \citep{numpy}, SciPy \citep{scipy}, Matplotlib \citep{matplotlib}, Mathematica \citep{Mathematica}, WebPlotDigitizer \citep{WebPlotDigitizer} }